 - PDX models

 - Detection of viral DNA in tumor samples

 We also develop new tools and strategies in a research setting that are then translated to the clinic.
 Our latest developments include BreaKmer for detection of structural rearrangements and RobustCNV for detecting changes in gene copies.
 In addition, the team is developing methods to analyze samples derived from PDX models, cell-free DNA, and single-cell sequencing.

-BreaKmer is a recently published method (Abo et al. 2015) designed to detect larger genomic structural variations from single sample aligned short read target-captured high-throughput sequence data.
+BreaKmer (Abo et al 2015) is designed to detect larger genomic structural variations from single sample aligned short read target-captured high-throughput sequence data.
 It detects variation from sequence reads that result in aligned split-read signatures, such as inter- and intra-chromosomal rearrangements and insertion/deletion events with sizes that result in split-reads from targeted high-throughput sequence data.
 Briefly, the method extracts "misaligned" sequences from a targeted region, such as split-reads and unmapped mates, assembles a contig from these reads, and re-aligns the contig to make a variant call.
 It classifies detected variants as "insertions/deletions," "tandem duplications," "inversion," and "translocations."

 Copy number variants are now being identified using RobustCNV, a new algorithm developed at the Center for Cancer Genome Discovery (CCGD).